 The Solicitors Journal reports that Borlase passed his examination in 1862 and was articled (or assigned) to his father J. J. G. Borlase and J. Roscoria.
 Borlase practiced law as a solicitor from Jun 1862 to Dec 1863.
 He apparently contributed to the Family Herald and London Journal.
 Two short tales appeared in the Odd-Fellows Magazine published in Manchester; ‘Ecarte’ in1862 and ‘Dr. Norton; or, Love in Death, a Sketch from a Law-Students Diary,’ in 1864.
 ‘Dr. Norton’ was resold c.
 1867 to the Australian Journal under the new title ‘Our Fellow-Lodger.’

 He married Rosanna Flamank in Sept 1863 and the couple took ship to Australia in March 1864.
 Borlase worked as a solicitor, but deserted his wife in 1865 and ran off to Tasmania.
 He was arrested and returned to his wife in Melbourne where they reconciled.
 He was a staff writer for the Australian Journal from 1865 to 1869.
 His AJ crime series was collected in book-form as The Night Fossickers in 1867, with the addition of at least one chapter written by Mary Helena Fortune (1833-1909), a Canadian who wrote under the name of ‘Waif Wander.’
 Borlase edited Fun; or, the Tasmanian Charivari from April to Sept 1867.
-The year 1868, in Sidney, he began syndicating fiction supplements to bush papers in New South Wales.
+The year 1868, in Sydney, he began syndicating fiction supplements to bush papers in New South Wales.
 He apparently wrote a Mysteries of Melbourne which is only known through title chains (‘by author of…).

 In 1884 Borlase wrote Tom King: The Hero Highwayman; or, Stand and Deliver, by the author of “Lady Godiva,” “Sixteen String Jack,” “Ned Kelly,” “Will Watch,” “Prairie Perils,” “Mazeppa,” &c.
 Tom King was published by Pinder, Briggate, Leeds, under the title of “The Yorkshire Pocket Library.”
 For True Love's Sake: a Tale of Paris and The Police Minister: a Tale of St. Petersburg were published by Warne in 1890.

 In 1891 Borlase contributed The Golden Creek; or, Lost in the Bush to the Boys' Champion, which had incorporated The Boys’ Leisure Hour that year.
 He also contributed to Pearson’s Big Budget (1897-1909).
-He had married again, a much younger girl, and at the turn of the century was supplying newspaper serials for the Tillotson & Son syndicate.
-His last newspaper serial was To Avenge Gordon! or, The Last Dash for Khartoum, a Tale of Love and War, published in 1898.
-The 1901 census shows him living at Brighton with second wife Susanna and 17 year old daughter Fanny.
-He died in 1902.
+He had married again, a much younger girl, and at the turn of the century was supplying newspaper serials for the Tillotson & Son syndicate who had been publishing his serials since the 1870s.
+In the 1880s and 1890s he was writing books for Cassell & Co. which were serialized in newspapers throughout the British Empire and in the New York Sunday Mercury.

-How utterly oddly coincidental!
+1. How utterly oddly coincidental!
 I was just told, right after viewing the documentary "Ned Kelly Uncovered" this week, that I resembled Ned Kelly in one of my recent photos - the commenter had no idea I'd just watched it - then you post this!
 Interesting coincidence!!
 Incidentally, I look nothing like the bloke.

 ReplyDelete